mozilla-b2g/marionette-js-runner/README.md

 ./node_modules/.bin/marionette-mocha path/to/test.js
 ```

-See `marionette-mocha --help` for more docs on what it can do.
+See `./node_modules/.bin/marionette-mocha --help` for more docs on what it can do.

 ## Exposed APIs for wirting marionette tests